ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 How should we implement it?
 ---------------------------

-The startup who has gotten the investment will reinvest 1% of the money from the VC firm into the open source projects that they use.
+The startup who has gotten the investment should invest 1% of the money from the VC firm into the open source projects that they use.

 There are many different ways this could be implemented as a lower level.
 A few of my ideas are:

 * Startup companies create a list of the OSS projects they use, using tools like http://libraries.io/, and then give money to the 10 largest projects that have a way to accept money.
-This could be done during the license compliance phase of the invesetment process.
+This could be done during the license compliance phase of the investment process.
 * There could be a new non-profit foundation created, which gets all the donations and then has established criteria for how to reinvest the money as grants.
 * You could give the money to the existing foundations that focus on the area of open source that is most valuable to you